NHSLeadership/nhs-prototyping-kit/README.md

 ## Requirements

-The prototypking kit runs on MacOS, Windows and Linux.
+The prototyping kit runs on MacOS, Windows and Linux.
 Please make sure you've got the following:

 - Admin access to your machine